 A time-aware end station can have combinations of ClockSource and ClockTarget components, as illustrated in Figure 5.14.
-A GPS receiver could have access to an application-level ClockSource resource, as illustrated in Figure 5.14a.
-An inexpensive audio speaker could have access to an application-level ClockTarget resource, from which the D/A converter clock is derived, as illustrated in Figure 5.14b.
-A television or stereo receiver could provide both of application-level ClockSource and ClockTarget components, as illustrated in Figure 5.14c and Figure 5.14d.
+A time-unaware station has neither ClockSource or ClockTarget entity (see Figure 5.14a); a simple time-aware station (such as an Ethernet speaker) could have only a ClockTarget entity (see Figure 5.14b).
+A traceable station could have an application-level GPS (see Figure 5.14c); a nontraceable station has a free-running application-level oscillator (see Figure 5.14d).
+A television or stereo receiver could provide application-level ClockSource and ClockTarget components, as illustrated in Figure 5.14e and Figure 5.14f.

-Figure 5.14-Time-aware end station possibilities
+Figure 5.14-Time-aware end-station possibilities

-A traceable ClockSource/ClockTarget station uses an external reference to drive its ClockSource entity, as illustrated in Figure 5.14c.
+A traceable ClockSource/ClockTarget station uses an external reference to drive its ClockSource entity, as illustrated in Figure 5.14e.
 A VCR that derives its time from the sideband PBS signal is one such example.
 Although its ClockSource is unaffected by the observed network time, its application clock is expected to be derived from the network-supplied clock, so as to minimize timing drifts and errors between stations when another station has been selected to become the grandmaster.

-When not the grandmaster, a non-traceable ClockSource/ClockTarget station sets it ClockSource clock reference based on the time observed at its ClockTarget, as illustrated in Figure 5.14d.
+When not the grandmaster, a non-traceable ClockSource/ClockTarget station sets it ClockSource clock reference based on the time observed at its ClockTarget, as illustrated in Figure 5.14f.
 A clock radio is one such example.
 When (and if) this station becomes the grandmaster, its now free-running ClockSource entity provides network time.